polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

     rustup target add wasm32-unknown-unknown --toolchain nightly
     ```

-3. Compile your Substrate node
+3. Create a branch for your work and Compile your Substrate node

     ```bash
     cd substrate-node-template/